How to plan an inception?

 But before going into many options for inception activities, let me start by answering this question: How to plan an inception?

 You have to sort out the people, the agenda, the place (physical or virtual) and the tools.
-And then, make sure to have the right people at the right place with the right tools, according to the inception agenda.
+And then, make sure to have the right people at the right place with the right tools, following a well-planned inception agenda.

 But, what is an inception?